adobe/commerce-cif-connector/README.md

 This is an AEM Commerce connector for Magento and GraphQL, that provides some integration of Magento products and categories in the AEM Commerce console, and some authoring features like product and category pickers.

 **Attention**: This project should only be used for AEM 6.4/6.5 projects with Magento up to version 2.4.2 only and works with AEM quickstart.
-It is compatible with CIF Core Components up to version 1.9.0, see [versions](VERSION.md) overview.
+It is compatible with CIF Core Components up to version 1.9.0.
+For a compatibility overview see [versions](VERSION.md).

-For AEM projects using Magento 2.4.2 in combination with CIF 1.10.0 or later the [AEM Commerce Add-On for AEM 6.5](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) must be used.
+For AEM projects using Magento (2.3.5 or later) or 3rd party commerce solutions (with API mapping to GraphQL) the [AEM Commerce Add-On for AEM 6.5](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) must be used.
+The AEM Commerce Add-On for AEM 6.5 works in combination with CIF Core Components 1.10.0 or later.
 See [AEM 6.5 Content and Commerce documentation](https://experienceleague.adobe.com/docs/experience-manager-65/commerce/home.html) for usage instructions, getting started and development guides.

 It is also not intended to be used for AEM as a Cloud Service or with the AEM Cloud SDK.
 For using CIF on AEM as a Cloud Service see [AEM Content and Commerce as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content-and-commerce/home.html) documentation.

 This connector only provides authoring features, this is not meant to be used to develop frontend components.
 To develop AEM frontend components, refer to the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) project.

+## Migration

+For most projects, a migration from this CIF Connector to the new [AEM Commerce Add-On for AEM 6.5](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) is straight forward as the AEM Commerce Add-On is a full replacement of the CIF Connector.
+Uninstall the CIF Connector package and replace with the AEM Commerce Add-On package will be the only migration step for most of the projects.
+Make sure the OSGI configuration for the CIF GraphQL client and the CIF Cloud Services configuration stay in place.

+If your project uses an older version of the CIF Connector and CIF Core Components, it is recommended to upgrade first to CIF Core Components 1.8.0 or later.
 ## Modules

 The main parts of the project are: